vitest-dev/vitest/docs/api/expect.md

   })
   ```

-::: tip NOTE
+::: tip
-You can set [chaiConfig](/config/#chaiconfig-truncatethreshold) configuration value to truncate the error assertion message.
+If the value in the error message is too truncated, you can increase [chaiConfig.truncateThreshold](/config/#chaiconfig-truncatethreshold) in your config file.
 :::

 ## toMatchObject

 - **Type:** `(received: object | array) => Awaitable<void>`